News

 • Fit to practice (health conditions, cautions and convictions, penalty notices, action by medical school or employer, clinical negligence)

-• Primary source verification (not required if possessing provisional registration or UK graduate)
+• Primary source verification (not required if possessing provisional registration or a UK graduate)

-• Create EPIC account (to confirm identity with ECFMG)
+Create an EPIC account (to confirm identity with ECFMG)

 Eligibility Determination Process for GMC Registration in the UK

-Determining eligibility for GMC registration in the UK involves a thorough assessment of various criteria.
+Determining eligibility for GMC registration in the UK involves thoroughly assessing various criteria.

-The process takes into consideration the applicant's nationality, medical qualifications, internship location, and the ability to provide evidence of meeting specific requirements.
+The process considers the applicant's nationality, medical qualifications, internship location, and the ability to provide evidence of meeting specific requirements.

-The questions asked during this evaluation encompass factors such as the applicant's origin, their medical qualifications, internship location, and proof of competence.
+The questions asked during this evaluation encompass the applicant's origin, medical qualifications, internship location, and proof of competence.

 1. Nationality and Qualifications: